CALL FOR PAPERS: 17th EUROFRAME Conference on Economic Policy Issues in the European Union

 CALL FOR PAPERS

-The EUROFRAME group of research institutes (CASE, CPB, DIW, ESRI, ETLA, IfW, NIESR, OFCE, PROMETEIA, WIFO) will hold its seventeenth annual Conference on Economic Policy Issues in the European Union in London on 5 June 2020.
-The aim of this conference is to bring together academics, and policy-oriented economists by providing a forum for debate on economic policy issues relevant in the European context.
+The EUROFRAME group of research institutes (CASE, CPB, DIW, ESRI, ETLA, IfW, NIESR, OFCE, PROMETEIA, WIFO) will hold its seventeenth annual Conference on Economic Policy Issues in the European Union online on 17-18 June 2021.
+The aim of this conference is to bring together academics, and policy oriented economists by providing a forum for debate on economic policy issues relevant in the European context.

 - Economic impact of climate change at the macro and local level

 - Evaluating macroeconomic benefits of biodiversity and ecosystem services

 - Climate change and the EU’s green deal

 - The role of climate change policy on innovation and infrastructure

 - The role of central banks, banks and the insurance sector

 - The fiscal implications of transition and physical risks

 - Delivering a green recovery from Covid-19